cranjesh/images-test/TheSoldiersLegacyThorough.md

 Holmes fixed him with a piercing gaze.
 "Let's start with Captain Blackwood's final days.
 What did you observe?"
 Cartwright's fingers drummed once on his desk before he caught himself.
 "The Captain maintained his usual exactitude in duties, sir, but in those final weeks, his demeanor altered.
 He appeared... preoccupied with certain matters.
 Protocol prevented me from inquiring further."

 "And on the night of his death?"
-Holmes pressed.
+Holmes challenged, his gaze sharp as a scalpel.

 "Colonel Hawthorne hosted a dinner at the officers' mess.
 The Captain departed early, citing urgent correspondence.
 The following morning..."
 Cartwright's voice remained measured.
 "We discovered him at the base of the cliffs."
 Holmes's gaze narrowed.
 "Do you suspect foul play?"